About the Renaissance Scholars Distinction

 A detailed description of how to become a Renaissance Scholar can be found on our Become a Scholar page.
 In short, to become a Renaissance Scholar, students must pursue at least two distinct academic disciplines (major/minor or dual major combination) that are in widely separated fields.
 Students must first have their academic program certified as meeting the standard for breadth with depth.
 Students must also graduate in no more than five years at USC, with a minimum 3.5 overall grade point average, with a minimum 3.5 grade point average in the major(s) and/or minor(s) course requirements for each certified program, and with university honors.
 (Lower division coursework is included in this calculation.)

 When can I apply for the Renaissance Scholar distinction and for the $10,000 Prize?

-When should I apply for the Renaissance Prize competition if I’m graduating in August?
+When should I apply for the Renaissance Prize competition if I’m graduating in August or December?

 If you plan to complete all of your coursework and graduate in August, you should apply for the Renaissance prize competitive the spring before your graduation date.
 However, if you complete your coursework in fall, you may apply for the Renaissance Scholar prizes to be awarded in the spring after your graduation.